KeyboardKit/KeyboardKit/README.md

 KeyboardKit defines emojis and emoji categories that you can use in your own keyboards.

+### 🧩 Extensions

+KeyboardKit provides a bunch of extensions to native types.

+### ⌨️ External

+KeyboardKit lets you detect whether or not an external keyboard is used.

 ### 👋 Feedback

 KeyboardKit keyboards can give audio and haptic feedback as users type.